Gridstone/Navi/README.md

 Navi is an experimental library that aims to ease the development of `Fragment`less Android applications using the [Model-View-Presenter](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) pattern.

+In essence, it's a little framework that marries `Presenters` to `Keys` managed by `Flow`.
+Navi will take the responsibility of being your Flow's [Dispatcher](https://github.com/square/flow/blob/master/flow/src/main/java/flow/Dispatcher.java).

 This library takes care of managing a stack of `Presenters` that have a lifecycle decoupled from `Views`.
 Your `Presenter` can take model data and pump it into a `View`, and also take events from a `View` and deliver them to your model layer.
 (This lends itself quite well to [RxJava](https://github.com/ReactiveX/RxJava)).

 For now, Navi will remain very much in flux as we test how much we like this approach to development.
 We might find that we hate it and drop support all together; or maybe we'll love it.
 Who knows?